 The tradition of Haryana gives equal social status, irrespective of their official or financial positions in life, have equal social status. he only criterion of superiority is age.
 If two Haryanavi sit on a bed the elder, even if he is a poor farmer, will sit towards the head of the bed, and the younger, even if he is a very well to do, or is a senior civil or military officer, will sit towards the foot of the bed.
 If men are sharing the same ‘hooka’ it is the duty of the youngest to hold the ‘hooka’ and pass it around in turn to the others.
 The system is thus of a very socialistic nature.

 Love marriage is not accepted in Jat society which takes pride in following rigid customs so far as relationships are concerned.
-In Haryanvi Jat society all have equal status in spite of difference in financial conditions.
-The girl and boy from the same gotra do not enter in to marriage as per Vedic Aryans tradition followed by the Jats.
+In Haryanvi Jat society all have equal status in spite of the difference in financial conditions.
+The girl and boy from the same gotra do not enter into marriage as per Vedic Aryans tradition followed by the Jats.
 They give preference to get wedded in their own community.
 The groom and bride never come from the same village in a Haryanvi Marriage.
 The remarriage of the widows is an acceptable norm in Jat community.
 The elders are respected and all proposals are taken ahead only after their opinion is taken into consideration.

-With Hindi, Punjabi, Urdu and English forming the main languages, there are numerous dialects which are spoken in Haryana.
+With Hindi, Punjabi, Urdu, and English forming the main languages, there are numerous dialects which are spoken in Haryana.
 However, almost all of them have their base in Hindi.
 Sanskrit is also taught in most of the schools in Haryana.
-In towns and cities, English is still to be adopted as the household lingo, but is spoken in a hazy mixture of Hindi.
+In towns and cities, English is still to be adopted as the household lingo but is spoken in a hazy mixture of Hindi.

 The most striking feature of Haryana is its language itself; or rather, the manner in which it is spoken.
-Popularly known as Harayanvi, Bangaru or Jatu, it is perhaps a bit crude, but full of earthy humor and straightforwardness.
+Popularly known as Harayanvi, Bangaru or Jatu, it is perhaps a bit crude but full of earthy humor and straightforwardness.
 With rapid urbanization, and due to Haryana’s close proximity to Delhi, the cultural aspects are now taking a more modern hue.